 Or so I think.
 I recently realized when it comes down to it, every show is basically a soap opera.
 Sure, House of Cards might be a “political thriller” but it’s basically a soap.
 Game of Thrones?
 Same thing.
 So I guess what I actually like is strong, well developed characters, in a rich and detailed world going through a lot of crazy shit.
 (Think about it people, that’s exactly what every good show boils down to.)
 Now, enter my book review….

-Based on the true story of Empress Wu (the only female empress in China history) The Moon in the Palace, written by Weina Dai Rendal, is a richly researched, thrilling story set in ancient China.
+Based on the true story of Empress Wu (the only female empress in China history) the first book, called The Moon in the Palace, written by Weina Dai Rendal, is a richly researched, thrilling story set in ancient China.
 Just my cuppa.
 The main story starts with Mei’s youth (Empress Wu’s younger name) to her entry into the palace.
 The second book Empress of Bright Moon, covers the rest if her story with the rise and fall of a woman in the palace, and all the crazy shit drama that goes with a woman in power in ancient China.

 As it’s a story about a woman, everything is from the woman’s point of view, and the female experiences.
 (A point-of-view you don’t get a lot, but I like.)
 Yes, there are bigger picture things going on with China and the world, but for Mei her whole world is the palace, first the outer area where the concubines wait to be chosen, and then the inner area where they are there to serve the emperor.
 Both are confining, small worlds (they aren’t allowed out and can’t walk around freely) but there are enough dramas and battles to be waged indoors.